-The library is not only full of individual desks for studying, but resources to help you do it as well.
+The Harold B. Lee Library is not only full of individual desks for studying, but resources to help you do it as well.
 It has a media center, writing lab, and even an entire section separated out for new students.
 Not to mention all of the books available to help you!
 There are even tables located outside if you are tired of being trapped indoors.

 The McKay Building

-As an education major, most of your education classes will be in the McKay Building.
+As an education major, most of your education classes will be in the McKay Building (MCKB).
 There are a couple of really great study areas in the building, allowing you to catch up on work between classes.
 One is located in the middle of the first floor.
 It has several vending machines to help you get through your work.
 The other is located at the end of the hall on the first floor.
-It is called the Tech lab, and has rows of computers available for those without access to one, or who are just having trouble with their own.
+It is called the TEC lab, and has rows of computers available.

 The Life Science Building